Amara Raja to invest in Europe-based InoBat Auto | Business

 - India

-Amara Raja Batteries on Wednesday said it plans to invest in InoBat Auto, a European technology developer and manufacturer of premium innovative batteries for e-mobility.
+Amara Raja Batteries on Wednesday said it plans to invest in InoBat Auto, a European technology developer and manufacturer of batteries for e-mobility.

+In a regulatory filing on December 28, Amara Raja had noted that the initiative would entail a total investment of 10 million Euros, which includes subscription of 0.04 per cent stake and convertible loan in InoBat Auto AS, Norway.

-The initial investment will give the company a key foothold in the thriving European EV ecosystem, where multiple battery gigafactories are being set up to support the region's determined EV push, the company said in a statement.
+The initial investment will give the company a key foothold in the thriving European EV ecosystem, where multiple battery gigafactories are being set up to support the region's determined EV push, a company statement said.

 InoBat specialises in the pioneering research, development, manufacture, and provision of premium innovative electric batteries custom-designed to meet the specific requirements of customers within the automotive, commercial vehicle, motorsport, and aerospace sectors.